Driving Change in Higher Education

 Share:

-L&W estimate that young adult carers provide over £3.5 billion of unpaid care per year.
+Young adult carers are young people, aged 16 to 24, who provide unpaid care to a family member on a regular basis.
+L&W estimates that young adult carers provide over £3.5 billion of unpaid care per year.
 Despite this, on average they achieve 9 lower GCSE grades than their peers, they are five times more likely to drop out of college, and they are 38% less likely to achieve a degree qualification.
 However, these outcomes are not inevitable.

-Young adult carers deserve to go as far as their talent and hard work will take them, yet our work and wider research shows that they often don’t feel supported to go to university.
 We want to break down barriers to HE and ensure that young adult carers have the same opportunities to go to university, and achieve their potential, as other young people.

-Supporting young adult carers in Higher Education (HE)
+Supporting young adult carers in higher education

-• Support successful access and transition to HE for young adult carers and;
+• Support successful access and transition to HE for young adult carers

 • Improve the support they receive in HE, ensuring that they have a positive experience of university and the same opportunity as their peers to fulfil their potential and achieve better outcomes.